MarekBombera/Linvoice-client/README.md

 ### Cloud

-The server is dockerized and deployed to AWS - EC2.
+The server is deployed on Heroku.

 MySQL database is also deployed in AWS - RDS.